MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-application-control/deploy-multiple-windows-defender-application-control-policies.md

 ### Deploying policies

 > [!NOTE]
 > You cannot use the "Deploy Windows Defender Application Control" group policy setting to deploy multiple CI policies.
-You must by any mean copy the *.cip files, both the baseline and the supplemental ones, to C:\Windows\System32\CodeIntegrity\CiPolicies\Active.
+You will have to copy the `*.cip` files, both the baseline and the supplemental ones, to C:\Windows\System32\CodeIntegrity\CiPolicies\Active\.

 In order to deploy policies using the new multiple policy format you will need to: